syncfusion-content/wpf-docs/wpf/Themes/Getting Started.md

 ### Apply themes at run time

-We can switch various build in themes at the runtime using the **VisualStyle** property.
-Here a ComboBox Control is used to switch various build in themes that are referred in assembly references.
+You can switch various build in themes at the runtime by using the **VisualStyle** property.
+Here, a ComboBox Control is used to switch various build in themes that are referred in the assembly references.

 ![](GettingStarted_images/GettingStarted_img2.jpeg)